Proxy Statements and Tax Returns

 In 2016, we made the decision to conduct an independent executive pay study on an annual basis going forward, as opposed to every three years.
 The last time we looked at executive market pay was in 2014.
 We have retained McLagan Partners, a global management consulting firm to conduct the 2017 survey.
 McLagan performs this study on an independent fee basis and our Compensation Committee of the Board provides oversight over this study.

 There are a limited number of companies that closely resemble us in size, scope, and nature of business operations.
 The objective is to acquire a fair and relevant view of pay practices in markets from where we are most likely to recruit our executive talent.
 As a result, for each executive position the peer group selection differs and could span different industry sectors including not-for-profit firms, investment firms, academia and higher education, and general industry.
-In order to attract, motivate and retain top-level talent, we look at base salary, total cash, and total direct compensation between the 50th and 75th percentiles of the market benchmarks for our executive positions.

 We evaluate the relevancy of benchmarks based on the following: